 Clymer is the TEDMED thought leader for Great Challenges: Making Prevention Popular and Profitable and has served as a subject matter expert at the World Economic Forum’s Annual Meeting in Davos.
 He has conducted numerous Congressional briefings, appeared on NBC Nightly News, Fox News, CNBC, public radio, and in print media such as The New York Times, and authored book chapters, articles and commentaries on prevention.

-Jen Childress, MS, MCHES – Senior Health Consultant, manages the National Forum’s Value & Access initiative and co-manages Move with the Mayor.
-Jen brings 15 years’ experience in the field of health promotion.
+Jen Childress, MS, MCHES – Senior Program Manager, manages the National Forum’s Value & Access and Move with the Mayor initiatives.
+Jen brings 20 years’ experience in the field of health promotion.
 She co-created & launched HealthLead®, a comprehensive workplace & academic health promotion program accreditation initiative designed to assist organizations and universities in enhancing their health & wellness management policies.

 Jen has over a decade of leadership in both the private and non-profit sectors organizing events & convening stakeholders, including recruiting & educating lay-leaders, senior leaders, & community champions.
 In 2016, she was named one of the National Top Ten Business Women of the American Business Women’s Association (ABWA) for her contributions to business, community & the association.

 Jen holds a a Bachelors degree in Government from Claremont McKenna College and a Masters degree in Health Promotion Management from American University.
 She holds certificates in Personal Fitness Training, Coaching & Health Education.
 She has authored content published in peer-reviewed articles & textbooks.
 Jen resides in Mesa, AZ, where she enjoys trail running, working out, reading, and volunteering at a local horse rescue.